National Institutes of Technology: History

 By 2006, MHRD issued NIT status to 3 more colleges, located at Patna (Bihar Engineering College, a 110-year-old college), Raipur (Government Engineering College, Raipur), and Agartala (Tripura Engineering College).
 Based on the request of state governments and feasibility, future NITs are either converted from existing institutes or can be freshly created.
 In 2010, the government announced setting up ten more new NITs in the remaining states/territories, leading to a total of 30 NITs.
 This would lead to every state in India having its own NIT.

 With the technology-based industry's continuing growth, the government decided to upgrade twenty National Institutes of Technology to full-fledged technical universities.
 Parliament passed enabling legislation, the National Institutes of Technology Act in 2007 and took effect on 15 August of that year.
 The target is to fulfill the need for quality manpower in the field of engineering, science, and technology and to provide consistent governance, fee structure, and rules across the NITs.
 The law designates each NIT an Institute of National Importance (INI).

 The Parliament of India on 1 August 2016 passed a bill to establish the 31st as well as the newest NIT, NIT Andhra Pradesh, on a day members of parliament of the ruling Telugu Desam Party from the state staged a protest to demand special category status.
 The National Institutes of Technology, Science Education and Research (Amendment) Bill, 2016 was passed by Rajya Sabha by voice vote.
 The bill was passed in Lok Sabha on 21 July 2016.

+IIEST Shibpur, originally established in 1856 as the Calcutta Civil Engineering College, is one of the oldest engineering institutions in India.
+Initially affiliated with the University of Calcutta and located in Kolkata, it moved to its current campus in Shibpur, Howrah, in 1880.
+Renamed as Bengal Engineering College in 1921, it grew into a premier institute offering various engineering disciplines.
+In 2004, it was upgraded to a university and became Bengal Engineering and Science University (BESU).
+Finally, in 2014, it was declared an Institute of National Importance and transformed into the Indian Institute of Engineering Science and Technology, Shibpur (IIEST Shibpur) under the NIT Act.

+The idea of upgrading BESU to a national-level institute began gaining momentum in the early 2000s.
+The Prof. S.K.
+Joshi Committee formed by the Ministry of Education (then MHRD), recommended BESU’s elevation to an institute of national importance.
+During the conversion of IT-BHU to IIT (IIT BHU) in 2010, BESU was also shortlisted for a similar upgrade.
+While IIT status was debated, the final recommendation was to create a new category of elite institutions IIESTs and BESU was selected as the first to receive the IIEST tag.
+This led to its formal conversion into IIEST Shibpur in 2014 under the NIT Act, placing it under the governance of the NIT Council while retaining its distinct heritage and commitment to advanced education and research in engineering and science.